‘Bold And The Beautiful’ Recap For Monday, September 3: Thorne & Katie Make Love, Hope’s Baby In Trouble

 Wyatt (Darin Brooks) and Sally (Courtney Hope) pitch at the cliff house to visit with Steffy and the baby.
 Wyatt tells Steffy that he hasn’t been able to reach Liam or Hope.
 After some prodding, Steffy finally tells them Hope and Liam’s situation.
 B&B viewers will remember that it was Wyatt’s baby that Hope lost while she was married to him.
 Wyatt is concerned, but Sally and Steffy try to be positive that the outcome will be a good one.

 At the doctor’s office, Hope and Liam are both worried about the well-being of their baby.
 Liam tries to calm his wife but he is equally concerned that something may be very wrong, Dr. Phillips arrives and quickly does an examination while asking critical questions.
 She also tells them that sometimes spotting is normal.
-She performs an ultrasound and the baby is clearly visible, but fails to pick up the heartbeat.
-Hope immediately begins to panic and wants to if their unborn child was okay.
+She performs an ultrasound and the baby is clearly visible but fails to pick up the heartbeat.
+Hope immediately begins to panic and wants to know if their unborn child was okay.
 Bold and the Beautiful airs weekdays on CBS.

 It’s Fall and rivalries are heating up at home and at the office!????
 Don’t miss it this week on #BoldandBeautiful! pic.twitter.com/HUN1INQmNS